Neural Information Squeezer for Causal Emergence: Proof of Theorem

 and also:

 so,

 \end{proof}

-\textbf{Corollary 1(The mutual information of macro-dynamics will not change if the model is well trained)}: For the well trained NIS model, the Mutual Information of the macro-dynamics $f_{\beta}$ will be irrelevant on all the parameters, including the scale $q$. \begin{proof} According to Theorem 2 and Theorem 3:
+\begin{cor} (The mutual information of macro-dynamics will not change if the model is well trained): For the well trained NIS model, the Mutual Information of the macro-dynamics $f_{\beta}$ will be irrelevant on all the parameters, including the scale $q$. \end{cor}